vippsas/vipps-checkout/vipps-checkout-api.md

 ### SDK

-Vipps exposes an SDK to make opening the session on the merchant easy.
+Vipps provides an SDK to make opening the session on the merchant easy.
 It is highly recommended to use this.

 ## Shipping

-In most situations a merchant wants to send good to a customer using a shipping provider.
-Vipp Checkout supports two different types of shipping configuration:
+In most situations a merchant wants to send goods to a customer using a shipping provider.
+Vipps Checkout supports two different types of shipping configurations:

 ### Static shipping

-The merchants defines a set of static shipping options that _are not_ dependant on the address of the customer.
+The merchant defines a set of static shipping options that _are not_ dependant on the address of the customer.
 This means that the merchant has to find a reasonable price for each shipping option, taking into account that the final cost of that shipment might be either more or less than the requested amount.

 ### Dynamic shipping